Figeater beetle: Taxonomy

 C. mutabilis is often confused with the green June beetle (Cotinis nitida).
-Both are members of the flower beetle subfamily (Cetoniinae), and are similar in appearance, but the green June beetle is smaller, and its range is in the eastern United States.
-The only possible crossover of both species is in Texas.
-They are also occasionally mistaken for Japanese beetles (Popillia japonica), which occur in the eastern US.
+Both are members of the flower beetle subfamily (Cetoniinae), and are similar in appearance, but the green June beetle is smaller, and its range is in the Eastern United States.
+They are also occasionally mistaken for Japanese beetles (Popillia japonica), which also occur in the Eastern U.S.